-DHT 1222 HEAD AND NECK ANATOMY.
-A detailed study of skeletal, muscular, vascular, and neural features of the face, head, and neck.
+DHT 1242 ANATOMY & HISTOLOGY HEAD & NECK.
+This course is a detailed study of skeletal, muscular, vascular, and neural features of the face, head, and neck.
+It also includes studies of the microscopic and development of types of cells, tissues and organs of the head and neck.